Since 1966, the DFFB has hosted an open community of emerging filmmakers supported by the City of Berlin.

 Alumnis of the DFFB are: Angela Schanelec, Wolfgang Petersen, Helke Sander, Wolfgang Becker, Christian Petzold, Connie Walther, Detlev Buck, Emily Atef, Harun Farocki, Hartmut Bitomsky, Raul Peck, Lars Kraume, Helga Reidemeister and Chris Kraus.

-The DFFB offers a core program with two distinct stages: In the Grundstudium the program aims to stretch participants and deliver vital basic skills, both in technique and storytelling, plus professional ways of approaching their work and their colleagues.
-After these first years, in the Hauptstudium, DFFB members continue to deepen their specialist knowledge, and take on a growing level of responsibility for the operation of a kind of graduate Atelier – helping to develop and deliver graduation work, documentaries, TV series pilots, shorts and features, within an open studio structure.
+The DFFB offers a core program with two distinct stages: In the Grundstudium (semester 1-5) the program aims to stretch participants and deliver vital basic skills, both in technique and storytelling, plus professional ways of approaching their work and their colleagues.
+After these five semesters, in the Hauptstudium, DFFB members continue to deepen their specialist knowledge, and take on a growing level of responsibility for the operation of a kind of graduate Atelier – helping to develop and deliver graduation work, documentaries, TV series pilots, shorts and features, within an open studio structure.
 Screenwriters act as development executives, producers delve deeply into story development, directors support other directors as creative producers, cinematographers build define styles of collaboration and aesthetic preferences.

 With these challenges, the DFFB program, offered to people who have already studied at degree level or had equivalent levels of professional experience, is designed for participants with certain personal aims: learning to collaborate creatively – from fellow students as much as from teachers — and to think about their own filmmaking practically; adopting a lifelong habit of interrogating their assumptions rigorously and then taking their instincts seriously.
 The students we want are open, resilient, collaborative, curious, imaginative people who learn through doing (and sometimes failing), people who have the courage and energy to develop their ideas to the limit.